BitModern/test-quality-doc/docs/administration/company.md

 ### OpenID Connect

+TestQuality works with any standard OpenID Connect provider.
+The examples below use Microsoft Azure AD and OneLogin, but the same approach applies to other OIDC providers: register an application, then paste two values into TestQuality.

-To configure OpenID Connect SSO using Microsoft Azure AD:
+#### Microsoft Azure AD

 1. In Azure, go to **App registrations** and click **New registration**
 2. Fill in the form: